The 10 Best Science-Backed Hangover Cures

 Ingest some borage oil.

 Borage oil has long been celebrated as a skin-smoothing supplement.
 But the stuff is also an unsung hangover remedy—as long as you ingest it in pill form.
-According to a study in Advances in Preventative Medicine, swallowing two pills of the stuff has a 90 percent change at mitigating hangover symptoms.
+According to a study in Advances in Preventative Medicine, swallowing two pills of borage oil has a 90 percent change at mitigating hangover symptoms.

 "Hair of the dog" is a ritual beloved by party people everywhere, and if you give those folks an ear, they'll swear by its hangover-eradicating efficacy.
 As it turns out, they're not wrong.